 You might have already read about the link between domestic violence and England World Cup games.
 It all stems from this study from Lancaster University that uncovered some very uncomfortable statistics – namely that when England lose a World Cup game, incidents of domestic violence increase by 38% and (even more shockingly) by 26% when they win.

 We wanted to put an end to this ugly side to the beautiful game, so we came up with our #StopItComingHome campaign.
-The campaign has won The Drum Social Purpose Award 2018.
+The campaign has won gold in The Drum Social Purpose Award 2018.

 A Tough Crowd